 - gastrointestinal pain

 - swelling of the lips, tongue, or throat

 - respiratory problems, such as shortness of breath and wheezing

-The United Kingdom’s Department of Health and the Food Standards Agency (DHFSA) offered the same recommendation, although it advised parents to refrain from introducing peanuts to a child during the first six months of their life.
-In addition, the DHFSA recommended that mothers breastfeed children for at least the first six months after birth.
+The United Kingdom’s Department of Health offered the same recommendation.
+However, it also advised parents to refrain from introducing peanuts to a child during the first six months of their life.
+In addition, the Department of Health recommended that mothers breastfeed children for at least the first six months after birth.